dphiffer/documentation/en/User/Save_your_first_article.md

 In the add-on's settings, fill the complete URL of your installation of wallabag or your Framabag account.

 During the addon's installation, a new icon appear in Chrome toolbar (a **W** icon).
-When you find an article you want to save, click on this icon: a popup will appear to confirm that your article has been saved.
+When saving an article, click on this icon: a new window will open to confirm the action.

 ### Opera